fiatjaf/noflux-website/content/docs/rules.md

 Block rules ignores articles that match a single rule.

-For example, the rule `EntryTitle=(?i)miniflux` will ignore all articles with a title that contains the word Miniflux (case insensitive).
+For example, the rule `EntryTitle=(?i)noflux` will ignore all articles with a title that contains the word Noflux (case insensitive).

 For example: